Never Say Never (Brandy album): Background and development

-While she was preparing to start work of her second studio album by October 1997, previous meetings with Atlantic Records had been unfruitful.
-Barely satisfied with the material that was presented to her, the recording of new music was postponed several times until 1997, as Norwood found that many songs would not express what she wanted to tell at that point of her career.
-"Many of the songs I heard were not 'me'," the singer stated during a promotional interview with Jet in 1999, "And If I can't feel it, then I won't sing it."
+For a while, she placed the recording of the album on the "back burner" because she was "barely satisfied" with the material that was presented to her.
+She found that many songs would not express what she wanted to tell at that point of her career.
+According to her, "Many of the songs I heard were not 'me'," the singer stated during a promotional interview with Jet in 1999, "And If I can't feel it, then I won't sing it."
 Also, after Brandy, she felt in a space of wanting to do something different, while exploring her voice and playing with different sounds.
 Elaborating on her desire for progression and a more mature sound, Norwood added, that "I'm not the little girl I was when I made my first record.
 My voice is a strong instrument now; my vocals come from both my heart and my diaphragm.
 My heart because I matured in the four years since the last album; I'm more emotionally there."
+She also regained interest with music when she met then upcoming producer Rodney Jerkins and his production team.
+"They really turned it around.
+When I met Rodney, his tracks were so mean, so unbelievable, and the writing that LaShawn and Japhe did, they came to the table and they really brought a lot of the fill ins that I had inside of me out.
+They changed my whole perspective on the music thing.
+When I started to work with them, I wanted to go to the studio every day.
+I wanted to sing every day.
+I didn't want to act anymore after that", says Norwood.